vizzTools/cookiecutter-science/README.md

 🤯 Keep only the outputs of the cells that are important for understanding the process (plots, result values, etc.).
 **Avoid** any sort of **long output** that will clutter the revision of the notebook or make it difficult to read (whole dataframes, debug messages, gdal command outputs, etc.).
 Don't upload empty cells.

+🏁 Always try to **make your notebooks idempotent**.
+This means that you can run the cells any number of times and the result is always the same.

+💀 Avoid leaving superfluous or dead code.
+If you don't use it, delete it.

 🗄 Don't upload data files.
 Use a bucket in the cloud and load the data from there.